medz/spry/docs/guides/introduction.md

 - The design of the middleware is not flexible enough, and it contains an extra layer of useless functions, which is not elegant enough.
 At the same time rely on the return value of the handler or manually create a new response.
 - For Response, the shelf needs to manually copy and create new responses continuously, which is not an elegant design.

-We desperately wanted a better, more flexible framework, so we created Spry.
-The design of Spry is inspired by many frameworks in the NodeJS ecosystem, such as Express, Koa, Hapi, etc.
+We desperately wanted a better, more flexible framework, so we created spry.The design of Spry is inspired by many frameworks in the NodeJS ecosystem, such as Express, Koa, Hapi, etc.

 ## Pure Http Server listening handler